Learnware-LAMDA/Beimingwu/docs/content/en/developer-guide/structure-and-guidelines.md

 Exceptions caught by the backend should be logged using the `logger.exception` method.

-Business exceptions should be caught and handled by setting the appropriate `code` and `msg` in the returned `json`.
+Business exceptions should be caught and handled by setting the appropriate `code` and `msg` in the returned JSON.
 For system exceptions, uniformly return `http code 500`.

 #### Testing Standards